FiGOBLAC/Shortcode-Boilerplate/README.md

 * [Gamajo-Template-Loader](https://github.com/GaryJones/Gamajo-Template-Loader)

 ## Contributing
 This boilerplate isn't perfect so any contribution is welcomed.
-Any pull requests should be against the dev branch.

 ## Installation
 1. Clone the master branch of this respository or download the files into your WordPress plugins folder on your local machine.